 The change was imposed on public health officials across the country by the federal Centers for Disease Control and Prevention (CDC).

 “The real folks who changed the way we measure incidence are the CDC,” Daskalakis told Gay City News.
 “They validated it and actually published the studies … I think there’s a reason they discontinued the old method.
 Incidence methods based on laboratory data are notoriously questionable.”

 Estimated HIV incidence is not some academic exercise.

-Gov. Andrew Cuomo and Mayor Bill de Blasio have both endorsed the Plan to End AIDS, an ambitious proposal that will use anti-HIV drugs, support services, and other assistance for HIV-positive people so they stay on their anti-HIV drugs, remain healthy, and have no detectable virus in their bodies.
+Governor Andrew Cuomo and Mayor Bill de Blasio have both endorsed the Plan to End AIDS, an ambitious proposal that will use anti-HIV drugs, support services, and other assistance for HIV-positive people so they stay on their anti-HIV drugs, remain healthy and have no detectable virus in their bodies.
 People who are undetectable cannot infect others.

 Among HIV-negative people, the plan proposes to use pre-exposure prophylaxis (PrEP) in people who are at risk of becoming HIV infected and post-exposure prophylaxis (PEP) in people who had a recent exposure to HIV (no more than 72 hours earlier) to keep them uninfected.

 The plan aims to reduce new HIV infections in the state from the estimated 2,481 in 2014 to 750 annually by 2020.
 With most new HIV infections occurring in New York City, the city has set its own goal of reducing new HIV infections to 600 annually by 2020.
 At those levels, health officials estimate, the nearly 40-year epidemic will no longer be able to sustain itself.